 Table of contents:

 Good practices are always worth maintaining.
-Since design is a rather vulnerable area, not everybody keeps up-to-date about trends popping up here and there.
+Since the design is a rather vulnerable area, not everybody keeps up-to-date about trends popping up here and there.
 Let’s learn what you’d better take to 2017 from previous years’ trends.
 We will take you through design approaches and web trends to keep an eye on.
-For your convenience we give design examples implemented on Drupal websites - real case studies practiсe.
+For your convenience, we give design examples implemented on Drupal websites - real case studies practiсe.
 Developers are welcome to keep reading.
 Get prepared in advance before a designer in your team surprises you!

 A SaaS agency UserSnap proclaims the idea of “web design in the traditional sense fading away”.
-We’ve carefully revised all the articles and compilations about web design trends in the beginning of this January.
+We’ve carefully revised all the articles and compilations about web design trends at the beginning of this January.
 We found many examples that support this idea.
 Now we believe that a web designer should rather be an experience designer: the one that designs products, services, visuals focusing on user’s needs and quality of experience.

 What are the proofs?
 Just look at these trending things below.